 In a sideline meeting of the G-20, Presidents Putin and Obama discussed missile defense, among other issues.
-They issued a joint statement, declaring that "[d]espite differences in assessments, we have agreed to continue a joint search for solutions to challenges in the field of missile defense."
-However, an aide to President Putin stated that "[i]t will be possible to resume authentic and detailed political discussions of missile defense only after the presidential election in the United States."
-In the meantime, he added, discussions would continue at the working level.198
+They issued a joint statement, declaring that "[d]espite differences in assessments, we have agreed to continue a joint search for solutions to challenges in the field of missile defense."226

 Russia has continued to press for a joint missile defense system, and for written guarantees.
 As noted above, the May 2012 NATO Chicago summit declaration reaffirmed that the alliance's missile defense capability would not be directed against Russia, and would not compromise strategic stability.
 But in July, Russia's acting NATO ambassador reiterated Moscow's stance that this was "not enough.
 It must be upheld by explanations as to why it is so, what parameters of this system need to be taken into consideration, and how Russia, regardless of what it hears, could judge by itself that these parameters are being observed."
-Perhaps in response, NATO Secretary General Rasmussen on July 16 pointed out that 15 years ago, the alliance and Russia had signed a statement declaring that they "would not use force against each other. ...
-We are still committed to this declaration."199
+Perhaps in response, NATO Secretary official texts 87593.htm?mode=pressrelease.
+225 Moscow Still Needs Legal Guarantees NATO Missile Defense Not Aimed At It-Lukashevich.
+Interfax.
+May 24, 2012.